-The PAR 102 also includes amendments to the reactive organic compound definition that are associated with a permit exemption (PAR 202.D.10.l).
-The following Rule 202 discussion provides more details on sources that will be impacted from the ROC definition change and the new Rule 202.D.10.l provision.
+The PAR 102 also includes amendments to the reactive organic compound definition that are associated with a permit exemption (PAR 202.D.10.1).
+The following Rule 202 discussion provides more details on sources that will be impacted from the ROC definition change and the new Rule 202.D.10.1.1 and 2 provisions.